There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 Which is why Google released its “product review” algorithm update in early 2021.

-Many affiliates running product review-only sites lost 50%+ of their traffic overnight.
+Many successful affiliate marketers running product review-only sites lost 50%+ of their traffic overnight.
 Other affiliates apparently took an even bigger hit.

 Rewarding sites that display topical authority is quite possibly the next step towards Google becoming a purely semantic search engine.